midhunkalarikkal/FullDomain/Notes/React.md

 ## Component-Based Structure
 -----------------------------
-React allows developers to break down the UI into small, self-contained components.
-These components can be reused multiple times in different places, helping to reduce code duplication.

 ## Props for Customization
 --------------------------
 Props allow components to be reusable with different data inputs, enabling developers to pass dynamic content to a single component without rewriting it.
 This promotes flexibility while maintaining a modular structure.